project-chip/matter.js/packages/matter-node.js-examples/README.md

 * -on: the command to run when the device is turned on (see example above)
 * -off: the command to run when the device is turned off (see example above)

+Additionally, there are some Testing parameters:
+* -ble-wifi-scan-ssid: The Wi-Fi SSID returned by the "ScanNetworks" call of the Wifi Network commissioning cluster used when using BLE commissioning (default: "TestSSID").
+Ideally use a really existing SSID that also the commissioner (Apple, Alexa, ...) knows to make it easier to commission.
+Else you could get errors while commissioning.
+* -ble-wifi-scan-bssid: The Wi-Fi BSSID returned by the "ScanNetworks" call of the Wifi Network commissioning cluster used when using BLE commissioning (default: "00:00:00:00:00:00").

 ### Start a Matter Bridge

 > The code for this example is in [src/examples/BridgedDevicesNode.ts](./src/examples/BridgedDevicesNode.ts).